 Section 2703, the Medicaid Health Home Provision of the Affordable Care Act

 Jeopardy Game Teaches Oral Health Providers About Treatment for PLWHA

 Who doesn’t like to win?
 The Evaluation Center for HIV and Oral Health (ECHO) program has designed a two-hour, fun-filled jeopardy game designed to educate and engage dental students and oral health providers.
 Learners compete by busting myths and learning facts about oral health treatment for people living with HIV/AIDS (PLWHA).

 PEER Center resources available

-Although the PEER Center project ended over a year ago, Ryan White HIV/AIDS Program grantees, clinics, and organizations serving HIV-positive clients continue to request toolkits to train HIV-positive peers and implement peer programs to support their clients living with HIV.
+Although the PEER Center project has ended, Ryan White HIV/AIDS Program grantees, clinics, and organizations serving HIV-positive clients continue to request toolkits to train HIV-positive peers and implement peer programs to support their clients living with HIV.